balazstothofficial/Real-Time-Deque/README.md

 *Functions:*

 * `push`, `pop`: Add and remove elements using the `current` state.
-* `toList`: List abstraction of the elements which this end will contain after the transformation is finished
+* `list`: List abstraction of the elements which this end will contain after the transformation is finished
-* `toCurrentList`: List abstraction of the elements currently in this deque end.
+* `list_current`: List abstraction of the elements currently in this deque end.
-* `tick`: Executes one step of the transformation, while keeping the invariant.
+* `step`: Executes one step of the transformation, while keeping the invariant.
-* `remainingSteps`: Returns how many steps are left until the transformation is finished.
+* `remaining_steps`: Returns how many steps are left until the transformation is finished.
-* `newSize`: Returns the size, that the deque end will have after the transformation is finished.
+* `size_new`: Returns the size, that the deque end will have after the transformation is finished.
-* `size`: Minimum of `newSize` and the number of elements contained in the `current` state.
+* `size`: Minimum of `size_new` and the number of elements contained in the `current` state.

 [Current](Current.thy)